Objective: To investigate whether the Irish smoking ban has had an impact on secondhand smoke (SHS) exposures for hospitality workers.

 |Subjects:||VA Geographic area > Europe > Ireland|

-B AOD Substances > Tobacco (cigarette smoking) > Secondhand smoke (passive smoking)
+B Drugs and alcohol substances > Tobacco (cigarette smoking) > Secondhand smoke (passive smoking)

-B AOD Substances > Tobacco (cigarette smoking) > Tobacco smoke (cigarette law / policy)
+B Drugs and alcohol substances > Tobacco (cigarette smoking) > Tobacco smoke (cigarette law / policy)

 L Social psychology and related concepts > Physical context or place > Alcohol beverage sales outlet